 The Spirit of Mastery: The inborn thirst for learning is cultivated by understanding ourselves as lifelong learners and how to apply our strengths as citizens of the world, the child can say, “I can succeed.”

 The Spirit of Generosity: Character is cultivated by concern for others so that the child can say, “I have purpose for my life.”

 The Spirit of Independence: Free will is cultivated by responsibility so that the child can say, “I have the power to make positive decisions.”

 By emphasizing the values of the Circle of Courage, we strive to build a caring, responsible school community.
 We believe that home and school share the responsibility for teaching children.
 We expect students to treat themselves and others kindly and with respect.
 Being respectful means coming to school on time, ready and willing to learn.
 Verbal, emotional, physical, and cyber bullying are not tolerated at AFS.
 During class meetings, students have the opportunity to share their concerns about their classroom and their school.
 We want all of our students to know that they are valued and important.
 Showing respect also extends to school supplies and our school environment.
 Agendas, library books and other school supplies should be handled carefully, and, if lost, must be replaced.
 If students are having difficulty respecting our school and each other, a plan will be developed based on personal student needs and the impact their choice had on others.

 Parents showing interest in their children's school work can be motivating for children.
 Parents can assist students by helping them study for tests and establishing a regular routine for homework.
 Plan to set aside a distraction free, quiet environment for your child(ren) to complete their homework.
-A good way to support our math curriculum is to access “Mathletics” regularly.
-Parents are also asked to support the school home reading program as this is vital to your child's academic success.
+Parents are asked to support the school home reading program as this is vital to your child's academic success.